FelixHagemeister/ML/README.md

-# ML
+# Welcome to the course Machine Learning for Social Science (SOT863102)

-SOT863102 Machine Learning for Social Sciences
+This repository contains slides and code.